 Unlike many other publications in the Technical Writing field, this book is written for developers who face the necessity to create their own documentation, rather than for writers.
 The aim of the authors was to equip developers with a comprehensive guide to creating successful and effective documentation.

-This relatively small volume covers several topics, leading the aspiring writer through all steps of documentation creation, from audience analysis to maintenance and deprecating.
+This relatively small volume covers several topics, leading the aspiring writer through all steps of documentation creation, from audience analysis to maintenance and deprecating removing the obsolete content.
 Each of these topics is a big subject on its own.
-The authors opted forextracting the bare essentials and leaving the details behind.
-In addition, extraaddition, extra references and a list of useful resources at in the Appendix.
+The authors opted for extracting the essentials and leaving the details behind.
+There are extra references and a list of useful resources at the end of the book.

 To illustrate the process and the pitfalls that developers who are undertaking writing tasks encounter, the authors include a story of a fictional software company named Corg.ly, that develops a creative toolkit for translating dog barks into English.